Dimitar Makriev: Ashdod

-Krylia Sovetov
+Krylia Sovetov Samara

 On 19 May 2011, Ashdod accepted an offer for Makriev from Russian Premier League club Krylia Sovetov Samara.
 On the next day, he passed his medical and signed a three-year deal that will keep him with the club until 2014.

 Levski Sofia

 In late August 2013, Makriev returned to Bulgaria and signed a one-year contract (with the option for an additional year) with Levski Sofia.

 South China

 On 22 August 2014, he moved to Hong Kong team South China AA on a free transfer.
 However, he had left the club on 10 October 2014 by mutual consent.

 Nea Salamina

 On 12 July 2015, Makriev signed a contract with Cypriot First Division club Nea Salamina.
 He appeared in all of Nea Salamina's league matches and scored 19 goals in the 2015–16 season, finishing as the league's top scorer alongside Fernando Cavenaghi and André Alves.